Looony-Labs/ml-experiments/README.md

 # LLM Experiments

-Demos for some LLM and gen ai use cases
+Demos for useful, easily reproducible and extensible LLM and GenAI use-cases.